SFDO-Community-Sprints/Membership-Management/Documentation/Project Documentation.md

 USE CASE

+Buy a membership / subscriptiona
-Memberships offered at various levels with diff prices & benefits attached.
+Memberships offered at various levels with different prices & benefits attached
-Sign up online or email org to express interest
+Sign up online or email org to express interest / get related information.
-Decide on level right for person, that maybe based on individual preference or based on meeting criteria outlined by organisation (eg National Trust - based on HH numbers, kids ages etc)
+Decide on level right for person - that maybe based on individual preference or based on meeting criteria outlined by organisation (eg National Trust - based on HH numbers, kids ages etc) Sign up
-Sign up
 Payment - instant payment by card payments OR DD payments periodically Renewal periodically - most common is automatic monthly or annual (rolling contract) BUT needs to have an end date (when an auto renewal is not relevant)

-2. Upgrades/downgrade - a mid term upgrade or downgrade (sometimes due to hardship) of membership.
+2. Upgrade / downgrade - a mid term upgrade or downgrade (sometimes due to hardship) of membership.
 The calculation of their due amount changes if they are paying monthly/qrterly - need this re-calculation to be done on the back end (this costs money because of the manual lift to do calculations).
 Should obviously be able to upgrade/downgrade at renewal date.

 3. Discount - first 3 months at ½ price / month 1 free etc.  Need to be able to calculate the short term cost and then revert to full cost at the right time.

-PROCESS
+4. Hierarchical memberships - Corporate, Household, Individual & associated discounts

+CUSTOMISATIONS NEEDED
+Length of current membership, length of total membership
+Payments: pay last 3 months in one go.

 1. Sign up
-Needs toc
+Needs to create/edit Contact or Household Account and, we think, Membership Overview record/type on Opportunity Start Date, End Date (if any), Membership Type (as published), and products if any Related list